- As manufacturing systems grow more and more complex, Resilience must be put on the agenda of production managers

 Agility tightly couples with Adaptivity.
 Mandatory changes delimit the two.
 Agile systems respond to those changes.

-A well known term in software development is Adaptivity.
+A well-known term in software development is Adaptivity.
 There is even an own software design pattern – the Adapter.
 Adaptivity, in contrast to Agility, describes how flexible and self-organized the system can cope with changes.
-And more important: disruptions.
+Even more important: disruptions.

 Introducing Distributed Manufacturing Systems

-As you may have guessed, I’m talking about the Internet.
+As you may have guessed, it is the Internet.
 Explicitly designed by DARPA so that individual nodes can fail, it is an excellent example for Resilience.